vippsas/vipps-magento/docs/FAQ.md

 You can partially refund an order by specifying *Items to Refund* on the *Credit Memo* page and updating the *Qty to Refund* field.

-## How can I get help with the plugin?
+## How can I get help with the Vipps/MobilePay Payment module?

-*Vipps/MobilePay Payment Module for Adobe Commerce* is developed by [Vaimo](https://www.vaimo.com), and the same developers who made the plugin also help with improvements, maintenance and developer assistance.
+*Vipps/MobilePay Payment Module for Adobe Commerce* is developed by [Vaimo](https://www.vaimo.com), and the same developers who made the Vipps/MobilePay Payment module also help with improvements, maintenance and developer assistance.

 If you are having a problem, please make sure that you are using the latest version:
 [https://github.com/vippsas/vipps-magento/releases](https://github.com/vippsas/vipps-magento/releases)